Ezeer/Dynamic-Economy-For-Games/README.md

 HOW TO USE IT:
 *************************************************************************************************

--Add the header file .
+- Add the header file in your source :  #include "Economy.hpp"
-- link defg.lib ( Location : lib/Release ) and the dependencies with your project.
+- link defg.lib ( Location : lib/Release ) with your project.

 *************************************************************************************************
 Tutorial :